Tanman310/archery-app/CONTRIBUTING.md

 Used when evaluating or proposing a solution where trade-offs exist.
 Decision issues should summarize options and surface reversibility concerns.

-## Architectural Decision Records (ADRs)

-An Architectural Decision Record is required when a change:
-- Is hard to reverse
-- Constrains future implementation choices
-- Affects architecture, data models, or long-term workflow

-The ADR process, requirements, and lifecycle are defined in **ADR-0000**.
-Pull requests that introduce or rely on hard-to-reverse decisions must reference an accepted ADR.

 ## Review Standard

 At minimum, pull requests must demonstrate:
 - Clear intent and motivation
 - Explicit scope boundaries
-- Consistency with accepted ADRs
+- Consistency with previously agreed decisions and documented context

 The repository owner is the final reviewer and decision authority.

 ## Status of This Document

 This document may evolve as the project moves from planning to implementation.
-Changes to contribution rules that affect governance or decision authority should be accompanied by a Decision issue and, if applicable, an ADR.
+Changes to contribution rules that affect governance or decision authority should be accompanied by a Decision issue.